docker/docs/docker-store/certify-plugins-logging.md

 You must use the tool, `inspectDockerLoggingPlugin`, to certify your content for publication on Docker Store by ensuring that your Docker logging plugins conform to best practices.

 The `inspectDockerLoggingPlugin` command verifies that your Docker logging plugin can be installed and works on Docker Enterprise Edition.
-It also runs a container from an official Docker image of `alpine:latest` and outputs the contents of a file named `quotes.txt` (included in this repo).
+It also runs a container from an official Docker image of `alpine:latest` and outputs the contents of a file named `quotes.txt` (available for download).
 In sum, the `inspectDockerLoggingPlugin` command:

 - Inspects and displays the Docker logging plugin.